gpstar81/GPStar-proton-pack/ATTENUATOR_DIY.md

 * [28-Segment Bargraph from Frutto Technology](https://fruttotechnology.com/ols/products/preorder-28-segment-bargraph-pcb-for-spengler-neutrona-wand)
 * 2x NPN2222 transistors, 2x 1N4001 diodes, and various resistors (see schematics)

-<sup>1</sup> These [pre-soldered LED modules](https://a.co/d/2Y9HvIK) will likely be offered for use in future kits, though in both cases the price point is high considering the need for only 3 LED's.
+<sup>1</sup> These [pre-soldered LED modules](https://a.co/d/2Y9HvIK) will likely be offered for use in future kits, though in both cases the price point is high considering the need for only 3 LEDs.

 **Microprocessor Control Unit (MCU)**